Book a call

 What workplace health and safety training do I need to provide?

 Induction training for new employees: to assist them and to become familiar with their new workplace environment, team and procedures.
 This can include: fire safety and emergency procedures, first aid health and safety policies, accident reporting procedure, welfare support, safe use of workplace tools, machinery, equipment, risk assessments, personal protective equipment and how to follow emergency procedures.
+Click here to read some frequently asked questions about fire safety.

 Refresher training: so that your team doesn’t forget anything.
 You don’t want to leave yourself exposed to the risk that people could become complacent with safety procedures that could lead to mistakes or errors.